epogrebnyak/abacus/README.md

 )
 ```

-Let us also keep a mapping of longer names for printing:
+We also keep a mapping of longer names for printing:

 ```python
 rename_dict = {